Kamran-Rizwan0925/RspecTestApp/README.md

 # README

-Autcions And Bidding Applications which implements Rspec testing in Rails
+Auctions And Bidding Applications which implements Rspec testing in Rails